Bshel419/4103-101-OpSys-Shelton/assignments/Test_One_Addon.md

 **List four characteristics of a suspended process.**- 1)The process is not immediatly available for execution.
 2)The process may or may not be waiting for an event.
-3)The process was placed in a suspended state by either by itself, a parent process, or the OS; for the purpose of preventing its execution.
+3)The process was placed in a suspended state by either itself, a parent process, or the OS; for the purpose of preventing its execution.
 4)The process may not be removed from this state until itself, a parent process, or the OS explicitily orders its removal.

 **List three general categories of information in a process control block.**- 1)Process identification data
-2)Porcess state data
+2)Process state data
 3)Process control data